wirewirewirewire/balena-unipi/README.md

 }
 ```

 `loopDirection: STRING` the direction the loop is going next.
-Can be "up" or "down"
+Can be "up" or "down".
+UP: 0% transparency and opening, DOWN: 100% and closing
 `loopTimeMs: NUMBER` the time it will take till the loop reaches the next peak